richdmartin13/swiftech/content/quickbytes/beta/creating-a-quickbyte.md

 image = ""
 name = "META"
 [[steps]]
 directions = "Add all requirements for the job.
-They should be as brief as possible. " image = "" name = "Requirements"
+They should be as brief as possible - think one or two words, nothing more.
+Then, add an icon." image = "" name = "Requirements"